Showing posts with label Journal. Show all posts

 A birds-eye view of Mysore

-One place to visit once in a lifetime as an ardent follower of Buddhism is Mysore the sore cleanser of the life, they say.
-It is one of the centers of religious discourses and higher studies.
-Therefore, the place is much worshiped and known all over.
+One place to visit once in a lifetime—if you're an ardent follower of Buddhism, that is—is Mysore.
+The "sore cleanser" of life, they say.
+Yes, Mysore.
+It's one of the great centers of religious discourse and higher studies.
+Naturally, the place is much worshiped and known all over.
 The golden temple is the main attraction in the locality.
-Popularly established by the late Penor Rinpoche, the greatest Tibetan saint and lama, the monastery holds hundreds of monks, thousands of devotees from across the world.
-Though, the Nyingmapa sect of religion is practiced mostly, but there are many other monasteries in an around; like Dalai Lamas, Shedras, nunneries, etc for an assorted group of people.
+Popularly established by the late Penor Rinpoche—the greatest Tibetan saint and lama, no less—the monastery houses hundreds of monks and welcomes thousands of devotees from across the world.
+The Nyingmapa sect is practiced mostly here, but there are many other monasteries around: Dalai Lama centers, shedras, nunneries—something for every assorted taste.

-It was three of us to stay there for a night.
-Our visit was mainly to see the late kudung/body of Penor Rinpoche.
-Not only we were sanctified by the sacred kudung, but we also visited many illustrious temples.
-Our Lopen, who was known to junior Sangay explained every significant history of everything.
-We were impressed.
+Three of us stayed there for a night.
+Our main mission was to see the late kudung (body) of Penor Rinpoche.
+Not only were we sanctified by the sacred remains, but we also visited many illustrious temples.
+Our Lopen—who happened to be known to a certain junior Sangay—explained the significant history of everything.
+And we were impressed.
 Everything had a story.
-A small stone displayed was said to be the heaviest that no one could lift.
-And there was grief-stricken, a very crossed/crying Guru Rinpoche, and there was a depiction of the helland it went on.
-It was only a chorten a wish-fulfilling chorten that most people circumambulated.
-There was a story behind this, like everything.
-Visit and know.
-It is worth it.
+A small stone on display was said to be so heavy that no one could lift it.
+(Sure.)
+There was a grief-stricken, very cross-looking Guru Rinpoche.
+There was a vivid depiction of hell.
+And it went on.
+The only thing people actually seemed to circumambulate was a chorten—a wish-fulfilling chorten.
+Of course, there was a story behind that too.
+Visit and find out.
+It's worth it.
+Really.

-Monks were not supposed to eat meat, but it killed me when our guide monk comfortably ordered chicken kabab.
-I felt pain in my stomach.
-I was really in the wrong place to order chicken myself in front of him, instead, I ordered mushroom Manchuria.
-Sangay instead preferred onions slices than chicken Kabab.
-We told that sangay should buy kilos of onions from Mysore.
-True.
-With the change of time and places, we like different things.
+Now, monks are not supposed to eat meat.
+So it killed me when our guide monk comfortably ordered chicken kebab.
+I felt a sharp pain in my stomach.
+Clearly, I was in the wrong place—because I wanted to order chicken myself in front of him.
+Instead, I ordered mushroom Manchurian.
+Sangay, the wise one, preferred onion slices over chicken kebab.
+We told Sangay he should buy kilos of onions from Mysore.
+True story.
+With the change of time and place, we like different things.
+Enlightenment is flexible, apparently.

-And Tshering is no ordinary guy, a person who in the beginning was the most on the go, sleeps in reality.
-Tshering got a kind of sleeping disease upon reaching Mysore.
-Tshering didnt talk much, because he had a sore on his tongue.
+Then there's Tshering.
+Tshering is no ordinary guy.
+He started off as the most "on the go" person, but upon reaching Mysore, he turned into a sleeping machine.
+Tshering got a kind of sleeping disease.
+He didn't talk much either—because he had a sore on his tongue.
 I told him not to kiss too much.
-Our guide Lopen told us that one gets impregnated by sleep, or freshen our mind, because of the power of the religious sanctity.
-I guess Tshering had been carrying all religious holiness and sacredness that made him so tired and sleepy.
-He slept a day, a night.
-I was like cock, every time waking him up to go and visit monasteries.
+Our guide Lopen, ever wise, explained that one gets either impregnated by sleep or freshens one's mind due to the power of religious sanctity.
+I guess Tshering had been carrying all the religious holiness and sacredness, which made him so tired and sleepy.
+He slept a full day and a full night.
+Meanwhile, I was like a rooster, constantly waking him up to go visit monasteries.
+Fun.

-And Tshering had a headache every time someone talked about how unfaithful some women were.
-And with his headache, he went to sleep, peacefully.
+And Tshering?
+Every time someone talked about how unfaithful some women can be, Tshering got a headache.
+And with his headache, he went back to sleep—peacefully, of course.
 It killed me.
+But at least someone was getting rest.

 Wednesday, March 20, 2013